The Ortovox Patroller was released in ~2007 and discontinued in 2013.

 Summary: The Ortovox Patroller is a three-antenna dual-mode (analog and digital) transceiver that evolved from the Ortovox X1.
 In my testing, the unit did not suffer from the sluggish and jumpy direction indicator problems of the Ortovox X1 and Ortovox D3, but its direction indicator is limited (by design) to about 15 meters.
-The Patroller was discontinued in 2013.

 To add to the naming confusion, Ortovox also sold a transceiver named the Patroller Digital.